fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## 615: First Migration of Muslims to Abyssinia

 </summary>

+At the 5th year of da'wa the prophet Muhammad ﷺ   said that there's a Hhristian king in Abyssinia who is just and would let you worship Allah without hardship.
+11 men and 4 women emigrated. among them was Uthman with Ruqayah, Abdurrahman ibn Awf, Abu Salamah, Um Salamah.

 In the early days of Islam when Muslims were tortured, persecuted, and humiliated in many ways, a few Muslims emigrated to take refuge in Abyssinia (Ethiopia) that was ruled by Ashamah Negus (also known as al-Najashi), a Christian king.
 The prophet had known him as a fair ruler and thus had permitted the followers of Islam to take refuge in his kingdom.
 Makkah’s Quraish, who at the time were amongst the foremost in persecuting the new Muslims could not tolerate the Muslims living peacefully in the Christian kingdom.
 Hence, they made a last ditch effort to get those Muslims extradited to Makkah and sent two of their strongest envoys to demand their extradition.